 Brown Sugar – This is really key for making the crisp like topping!

 Do not skip the starch.
-Those frozen berries and fruits pack a little more moisture than fresh, so I find that if you don’t add enough tapioca or cornstarch to the fruit, it will yield a very watery base.
+Frozen berries and (and frozen fruit in general) pack a little more moisture than fresh.
+So I find that if you don’t add enough tapioca or cornstarch to the fruit, it will yield a very watery base.
 I have tested this a number of times and this is the amount that worked best for my cherries.
 Having said that, if you find yours is runny, if you let this set after it’s hot (aka. once it’s cooled down), it will thicken.
 And honestly, who really cares – it’s so delicious no matter what.

 Absolutely.
 This is also delicious with raspberries or strawberries!

-You can definitely make this ahead of time but I recommend eating it within 4 days.
+You can definitely make this cherry crisp recipe ahead of time but I recommend eating it within 4 days.
 It will not last that long, I can promise you that.

 Yes, it’s very easy to swap in whatever chocolate you have or regular butter.
 If you don’t have chocolate chips, you can also mince up a chocolate bar!